glucauze/sd-webui-faceswaplab/README.md

 More on this here : https://glucauze.github.io/sd-webui-faceswaplab/

+### Known problems (wontfix):

++ Older versions of gradio don't work well with the extension.
+See this bug : https://github.com/glucauze/sd-webui-faceswaplab/issues/5

 ### Features

 + **Face Unit Concept**: Similar to controlNet, the program introduces the concept of a face unit.
 You can configure up to 10 units (3 units are the default setting) in the program settings (sd).